National Coal Transportation Association

 Publications

-Through its website, NCTA communicates with NCTA Member companies and others with an interest in coal transportation—linking members with potential customers as well as with relevant online informational resources.
+Through its website, NCTA communicates with NCTA Member companies and others with an interest in the transportation of coal and adjacent commodities—linking members with potential customers as well as with relevant online informational resources.
 A “Members Only” section provides member contact details, valuable information on current subcommittee initiatives, conference presentation archives, and other items of interest exclusively to NCTA members.

-The NCTA also publishes the semi-annual magazine Coal Transporter, which apprises members of new technologies, upcoming conferences, subcommittee activities, STB proceedings, and coal news of national and international importance.
-The magazine also contains feature articles and interviews with industry participants, regulators, and members in the know.
+The NCTA also publishes the biweekly e-newsletter On Track, which apprises members of upcoming conferences, subcommittee activities, STB proceedings, and news of national and international importance.
+The newsletter also incorporates regular features that keep an eye on rivers and ports, rails, and interesting energy developments from all over.

 Membership in the NCTA is a sound business decision with a solid return on investment, and we look forward to serving you.
 Our logo—the symbol of NCTA membership—brings credibility like no other, backed by a long history of member company participation and know-how.
-A member company of the National Coal Transportation Association is not just another utility, coal supplier, railroad equipment company, or coal-related services organization—it is part of a tradition of excellence and, through its affiliation with the NCTA, signals an exceptional commitment and obligation to the market, its customers, and to the public.
+A member company of the NCTA is not just another utility, coal supplier, commodity shipper, railroad equipment company, or coal-related services organization—it is part of a tradition of excellence and, through its affiliation with the NCTA, signals an exceptional commitment and obligation to the market, its customers, and to the public.

 Current NCTA Members